KennethHoff/Misc-Testing/Backend/Analyzers/Oxx.Backend.Analyzers/Readme.md

 A .NET Standard project with implementations of sample analyzers and code fix providers.

 - [RequiredPropertyAnalyzer](src/Oxx.Backend.Analyzers/Rules/RequiredProperty): An analyzer that reports non-nullable properties that are not required.
+- [OneOfExhaustiveSwitchExpressionAnalyzer](src/Oxx.Backend.Analyzers/Rules/OneOfExhaustiveSwitchExpression): An analyzer that reports when a switch expression on a OneOf type is incomplete.

 ### How to use